leslie0605/YOLOv8/README.md

 This will:

 1. Create an experiment directory structure in `outputs/experiments/my_experiment/`
-2. Train all four model configurations
+2. Train all three model configurations
 3. Evaluate each model on the test set
 4. Generate visualizations
-5. Create a summary report comparing performance metrics

 Options:

 - `--experiment-name`: Name for this experiment (default: timestamp-based name)
-- `--epochs`: Number of training epochs (default: 50)
+- `--epochs`: Number of training epochs (default: 50, 200 is used in our experiment)
 - `--batch`: Batch size for training and evaluation (default: 16)
 - `--device`: Device to use (default: '0' for GPU, use 'cpu' for CPU training)